vikahlv/Bias/README.md

 #### All simulation code is available under XXX as do-files for Stata version 15.1

-The general simulation runs as follows:
+The general code for the simulations looks as follows:

 ```
 	version 15.1